thingsboard/thingsboard.github.io/_includes/docs/user-guide/install/core-rule-engine-config.md

 			<td>redis.standalone.useDefaultClientConfig</td>
 			<td>REDIS_USE_DEFAULT_CLIENT_CONFIG</td>
 			<td>true</td>
-			<td> Use default Redis configuration file</td>
+			<td> Use the default Redis configuration file</td>
 		</tr>
 		<tr>
 			<td>redis.standalone.clientName</td>
 			<td>REDIS_CLIENT_NAME</td>
 			<td>standalone</td>
-			<td> this value may be used only if you used not default ClientConfig</td>
+			<td> This value may be used only if you used not default ClientConfig</td>
 		</tr>
 		<tr>
 			<td>redis.standalone.connectTimeout</td>
 			<td>REDIS_CLIENT_CONNECT_TIMEOUT</td>
 			<td>30000</td>
-			<td> this value may be used only if you used not default ClientConfig</td>
+			<td> This value may be used only if you used not default ClientConfig</td>
 		</tr>
 		<tr>
 			<td>redis.standalone.readTimeout</td>
 			<td>REDIS_CLIENT_READ_TIMEOUT</td>
 			<td>60000</td>
-			<td> this value may be used only if you used not default ClientConfig</td>
+			<td> This value may be used only if you used not default ClientConfig</td>
 		</tr>
 		<tr>
 			<td>redis.standalone.usePoolConfig</td>
 			<td>REDIS_CLIENT_USE_POOL_CONFIG</td>
 			<td>false</td>
-			<td> this value may be used only if you used not default ClientConfig</td>
+			<td> This value may be used only if you used not default ClientConfig</td>
 		</tr>
 		<tr>
 			<td>redis.cluster.nodes</td>